Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Simulation Strategy

-The normalization constant $Z_{n,\alpha,\theta}= \int_{\bigotimes_{i=1}^{k_{\alpha}}\mathsf{X}_{\alpha(i)}^{n+1}} \xi_{n,\alpha(1:k_{\alpha}),\theta}(x_{0:n}(1:k_{\alpha})) d x_{0:n}(1:k_{\alpha}) $ can be unbiasedly estimated by
+The normalization constant $Z_{n,\alpha,\theta}= \int_{\bigotimes_{i=1}^{k_{\alpha}}\mathsf{X}_{\alpha(i)}^{n+1}} \xi_{n,\alpha(1:k_{\alpha}),\theta}(x_{0:n}(1:k_{\alpha})) d x_{0:n}(1:k_{\alpha}) $ can be unbiasedly estimated \cite{delm:04} by

-It is noted that particle filters often do not work well in high-dimensions (e.g.~\cite{snyder}).
-However, in the case where there is some well-defined limit as the dimension grows (as will be the case in the context of this article), the algorithm can work quite well; see e.g.~\cite{kantas}.
+It is noted that particle filters often do not work well in high-dimensions (e.g.~\cite{snyder}). {However, in some cases, where the target probability is a high and finite dimensional discretization of an infinite dimensional distribution} (as will be the case in the context of this article), the algorithm can work quite well; see e.g.~\cite{kantas}.